-4.5 Assigning Indicator Scores and Calculation of Integrity Indices

-To calculate integrity indices, indicator values (i.e., percent deviation from reference condition 0-100) were converted to scores.
-Indicator values were assigned a score of 1-5 based on the relationship between indicator values and scores defined in Tables 1-13.
-Using the altered hydrologic conveyance indicator as an illustration (see Table 1), if the value of the altered hydrologic conveyance indicator for a riparian reach was <5%, a score of 5 was assigned to that riparian reach.
+4.5 Assigning Indicator Scores and Calculation of Integrity Indices on the relationship between indicator values and scores defined in Tables 2-15.
+Using the improved hydrologic conveyance indicator as an illustration (see Table 2), if the value of the altered hydrologic conveyance indicator for a riparian reach was <5%, a score of 5 was assigned to that riparian reach.
 If the value of the altered hydrologic conveyance indicator for a riparian reach was >30% and <50%, a score of 2 was assigned to that riparian reach.
 A score of 5 represented close concurrence with the reference condition, and consequently a high level of integrity.
 A score of 1 represented a deviation of 50% or more the reference condition, and consequently a low level of integrity.